Vilified for drug pricing, CEO Shkreli busted for securities fraud

 Many on social media said Shkreli was getting what he deserved.
 On Twitter, the top hashtag and keyword related to his arrest was #Karma.
 But ironically his downfall was not related to expensive drug pricing.

-In a video posted last night on his YouTube page, Shkreli is seen answering a phone call during a live stream in which the caller identifies himself as a "special agent" before Shkreli appears to cut him off and hangs up. (here)
+In an odd foreshadowing of events, a video posted last night on his YouTube page shows Shkreli answering a phone call during a live stream in which a caller at 1:22:10 identifies himself as a "special agent" before Shkreli appears to cut him off and hangs up. (here)

 Shkreli, who is chief executive officer of Turing Pharmaceuticals and KaloBios Pharmaceuticals Inc KBIO.O, was charged in a federal indictment filed in Brooklyn relating to his management of hedge fund MSMB Capital Management and biopharmaceutical company Retrophin Inc (RTRX.O).